 - The unit tends to break down with the smallest amount of work.
 It is not very reliable in this aspect.

 The best battery for battery powered backup sump pumps

-Though the Wayne WSB1275 battery is recommended to be used with Wayne pumps, but it is compatible with most of the battery powered backup sump pumps available in the market today.
+Althought Wayne WSB1275 battery is the officially recommended battery to be used with Wayne pumps, it is also compatible with most other battery powered backup sump pumps that you may find available in markets.